State University of New York at Purchase

-The State University of New York at Purchase (commonly Purchase College or SUNY Purchase) is a public liberal arts college in Purchase, New York.
-It is one of 13 comprehensive colleges in the State University of New York (SUNY) system.
-It was founded by Governor Nelson Rockefeller in 1967 as "the cultural gem of the SUNY system."
+The State University of New York at Purchase, commonly referred to as The Spot or SUNY Purchase, is a public liberal arts college in Purchase, New York.
+Established in 1967 by Governor Nelson Rockefeller, SUNY Purchase is one of 13 comprehensive colleges in the State University of New York (SUNY) system.

-Purchase College confers the following degrees: Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Fine Arts (BFA), Bachelor of Music (MusB), Master of Arts (MA), Master of Fine Arts (MFA), and the Master of Music (MM).
-As a requirement for the BA and BS degree, students undertake a senior project in which they devote two semesters to an in-depth, original, and creative study under the close supervision of a faculty mentor.
-Similarly, the BFA and MusB studies culminate in a senior exhibition, film, or recital.
-Master's degree programs culminate in a thesis and the MFA and MM culminate in an exhibition, recital, or related presentation.

 History

 The land that would become Purchase College was first settled by the Thomas family in 1734.
 John Thomas served as an assemblyman in colonial New York from 1743 to 1776.
 He served as a judge for the Court of Common Pleas in Westchester and a Muster-Master.
 Judge Thomas was an early supporter of American independence.
 Robert Bolton wrote in History of Westchester County that Thomas was "a warm Whig" who gave the first public reading of the Declaration of Independence in New York at the White Plains courthouse on July 11, 1776.
 On March 22, 1777, Thomas was imprisoned by the British and died on May 2, 1777.

 John Thomas' sons, John Thomas, Jr. and Thomas Thomas, also fought for American independence.
 Thomas Thomas was later appointed a General.
 He is buried at the Thomas family graveyard, which is located behind the Neuberger Museum of Art on the campus of Purchase College.
 A tall, white stone obelisk commemorates General Thomas and his family.

 In 2019, Thomas J. Schwarz announced that he was stepping down from his role as president after 18 years of service.
 State University of New York Board of Trustees has appointed Dennis Craig as interim president of Purchase College effective on August 1, 2019.

-Dr. Milagros Peña was named the next President of Purchase College in May 2020.
+Milagros Peña was named the next President of Purchase College in May 2020.